jballas/120-work/final-project/readme.md

 ## Reject Ideas

 I researched dialogue trees and discovered a wonderful program called [Twine](http://twinery.org), which allows you to create HTML based interactive fiction.
-This was too much work to add a  conversation based game to my p5.js, so I'm decided to focus on polishing what I had.
+This was too much work to add a  conversation based game to my p5.js, so I decided to focus on polishing my simple game.

 Adding in obstacles for the player was another idea, but creating boundaries between the player and object turned out to be too difficult.
 Also, my game play is very fast, it would be too hard if the player has to avoid obstacles too.

 ## Forum Issues

 I helped some people debug their code project. @JoleneTiffanyG had some small typos in her code I found. @HagenNathaniel couldn't get his code to display and I suggested he download the newest version of dom.min.js file, because of a button error.
+I also recommended Dan Shiffman's steering video to @Dani-Briggs.

 ## Conclusion

 Learning p5.js turned into a fantastic experience for me.
-I truly felt like I was learning a new language, and a new way of thinking logically about objects.
+I truly felt like I was learning a new language, and Object Oriented Programming forced me think differently.
 Through repetition I felt like I learned to grasp these strange new ideas.
 It could be very frustrating at times, especially when I struggled with errors and empty canvases.
 However, it was also very rewarding to find a solution to the coding problem, or to see my code create something unexpected.

 Although, my game is not complex or particularly difficult, I feel like I learned a lot in the process of making my first game.
 It works.
 It's not perfect, but I'm ready to tackle the next p5.js project.